Ravilochan/OCR/README.md

          ACKNOWLEDGEMENT

-          We with extreme jubilance and deepest gratitude, would like to thank Mr. V.Ashwini Kumar, Associate Professor & Head of Department, Department of Information Technology, MVSR Engineering College, for his constant encouragement and facilities provided to us to complete our project in time.With immense pleasure we record our deep sense of gratitude to our beloved Head of the department Mr. V.Ashwini Kumar Department of Information Technology, MVSR Engineering College, for permitting us to carry out this project.
-We would like to extend our gratitude to Mrs. K.Devaki, Assistant Professor, Mrs .K.Srilakshmi Assistant Professor, Mr .S.Kalyan Chakravarty    Lab Assistant Department of Information Technology, MVSR Engineering College, for his valuable suggestions and timely help during the course of the project.
+          We with extreme jubilance and deepest gratitude, would like to thank Mr. V. Ashwini Kumar, Associate Professor & Head of Department, Department of Information Technology, MVSR Engineering College, for his constant encouragement and facilities provided to us to complete our project in time.
+With immense pleasure, we record our deep sense of gratitude to our beloved Head of the department Mr. V. Ashwini Kumar Department of Information Technology, MVSR Engineering College, for permitting us to carry out this project.
+We would like to extend our gratitude to Mrs. K.Devaki, Assistant Professor, Mrs .K.Srilakshmi Assistant Professor, and Mr .S.Kalyan Chakravarty    Lab Assistant Department of Information Technology, MVSR Engineering College, for his valuable suggestions and timely help during the course of the project.
-          We express, from the bottom of my heart, my deepest gratitude to my parents and family for the support, dedication, comprehension and love.
+          We express, from the bottom of our hearts, my deepest gratitude to my parents and family for their support, dedication, comprehension, and love.
-          Finally, we express our heartfelt thanks to each and every one who directly and indirectly helped us in successful completion of this project work.
+          Finally, we express our heartfelt thanks to each and every one who directly and indirectly helped us in the successful completion of this project work.

                                                                                                             B Ravilochan